 - You must submit a Learning Contract signed by your internship supervisor, yourself, and your course instructor.

 - You must spend a minimum of 50 hours at your internship site during the session or semester you are enrolled in the course.
 (It is not possible to take the class before or after you have completed your internship.)

-In order to participate in UNIV 364 and obtain credit through Career Services for "off site" internships (those at a distance of more than fifty miles from campus) for Winter or Summer internships, you must receive approval for your internship site from your course instructor.
+In order to participate in UNIV 364 and obtain credit through the Career Center for "off site" internships (those at a distance of more than fifty miles from campus) for Winter or Summer internships, you must receive approval for your internship site from your course instructor.

 It is possible to take UNIV 364 more than one time, however, the credits do not count toward graduation unless you have a different instructor and a different internship the second time around.

 Because the course is limited to 20 students per section to maximize interpersonal interactions and problem solving, seniors receive top priority for the Fall and Spring sessions.

 OTHER OPTIONS FOR RECEIVING CREDIT FOR AN INTERNSHIP: